ParamRF: A JAX-native Framework for Declarative Circuit Modelling: Modelling

 \subsection{Model Definition}

 A key goal of \texttt{ParamRF} is to reduce boilerplate and make custom model definitions clear and self-documenting.
 Any attributes can therefore be added as fields to a model class, however attributes are classified as either ``static'' or ``dynamic'' in nature.
-Specifically, built-in Python types such as \texttt{str}, \texttt{int}, \texttt{list} etc. are seen as static in the model hierarchy, whereas those annotated as a \texttt{Parameter} or \texttt{Model} are seen as dynamic and can be adjusted by fitting routines.
-Initialization is also flexible: parameters may be populated directly with a float value; using factory methods such as \texttt{Uniform}, \texttt{Normal} or \texttt{Fixed}; or via the \texttt{Parameter} class constructor.
-The final case is the most powerful, and allows for the definition of a scale, bounds, arbitrary prior probability distributions, and more.
+Specifically, built-in Python types such as \texttt{str}, \texttt{int}, \texttt{list} etc. are seen as static in the model hierarchy, whereas parameters and other models are dynamic and can be adjusted by fitting routines.
+Initialization can also be made flexible via the \texttt{param} field specifier, allowing parameters to be populated directly with a float value, a JAX array, or using factory methods such as \texttt{Bounded}, \texttt{Random} or \texttt{Fixed}.
+The factory methods are the most powerful, allowing for the definition of a scale, bounds, a prior probability distribution, and more.
 Listing \ref{lst:declarative} provides an example demonstrating some of these concepts.
 Note how the \texttt{s} function accepts frequency as input - the model does \textit{not} store its frequency.